 How to Use Card Sorting for UX

-Card sorting is a UX research technique in which users organize topics into groups.
+Card sorting for UX is a research technique in which users organize topics into groups.
 It is used to create or improve an Information Architecture (IA) that suits users’ expectations (following their mental model).
-It helps to understand how users think about content.
+During the UX design process, it helps to understand how users think about content.
 Card sorting can be supplemented with other IA methods to identify issues in the category structure of a website/app.

 - Choose a set of topics, write them down on cards (these can be either virtual or paper index cards), and mix them